sle3man/sle3man.github.io/_posts/2018-02-26-Certification.md

 They told me there was a printer error and to contact CompTIA directly, so I did just that.

-After my exam and interaction with the administrators I contacted my friend to see if he was available for some celebratory chicken wings (For some strange reason I picked up an affinity for wings laterly...) but received no response.
+After my exam and interaction with the administrators I contacted my friend to see if he was available for some celebratory chicken wings (For some strange reason I picked up an affinity for wings lately...) but received no response.
 Later I found out they read my message but misinterpreted thinking I wanted them to be at a certain location in 15 minutes from the time they read my message!
 No, I wanted them to reply saying if they were available or not by 15 minutes.